ec-europa/europa-component-library/src/website/src/pages/ec/components/button/docs/usage.md

 ## Do's

-- ensure the button functions a negative action, such as "Cancel", "Delete," "Remove" or "Replace"as a secondary action next to the primary button - Cancel, Reject
+- ensure the button functions a negative action, such as "Cancel", "Delete," "Remove" or "Replace" as the secondary action next to the primary button
-- follow the order of the button group; right to the primary
+- follow the order of the button group; right to the primary button
 - use an icon only when it is necessary

 ## Don'ts